ess-dg/geant4_powtex/README.md

 where:

-	tof = total time-of-flight in [ns] from the inception of the neutron until detection in detector (=t<sub>instr</sub> + t~sample-detector)
+	tof = total time-of-flight in [ns] from the inception of the neutron in the Vitess moderator until detection in detector (=t<sub>instr</sub> + t<sub>sample-detector</sub>)

+	StepNo = number of interactions of the incident neutron with the detector materials before absorption in the Boron converter.

+	dd = identifier for the Boron layer in which the neutron was absorbed. dd=10 if the absorption took place in the converter applied on the cathode and dd=20 if the conversion took place in the Boron layer applied on the segment housing.

-	det_ID = detector system ID, = 7 for Mantle.
+	det_ID = detector system ID. det_ID = 7 for Mantle.

 	sector# = sector number, only relevant for the DREAM High-Resolution and SANS detectors, always 1 otherwise.

+	module# = detector module number.

-	100*module# + segment# = linear combination of the module and segment number. segment# takes values from 1 to 8.
+	segment# = segment number.
+It takes values from 1 to 8.

-	wire# = wire number, it takes values from 1 to 16.

-	strip# = strip number, it takes values from 1 to 96 (1/2 of the total number of strips).
+	voxel# = gas voxel number.

-	counter# = counter number, it takes values from 1 to 4 corresponding to the 4 groups of voxels as describe above.
+	counter# = counter number.
+It takes values from 1 to 4 corresponding to the 4 groups of voxels as describe above.

+	weight = neutron weight.
+Value inherited from VITESS.

+	Edep = energy deposited by the reaction product in the Ar-CO2 material of the gas voxel.
+In MeV units.

-	x-voxel, y-voxel, z-voxel = coordinates of the voxel centers with respect to the sample position,which is located at (0,0,0).
+	x-voxel, y-voxel, z-voxel = spatial coordinates of location in which the charged particle lost entirely its kinetic energy in the gas voxels.
+Coordinates measured with respect to the sample position, which is located at (0,0,0).

+The data included in the ascii file is first sorted into the root file *powtex.root* with the help of the script *CreatePowtexTree.C*.
+With the help of this script each line in the file (i.e., each neutron event) is converted into an entry of the 'powtex_ev' root tree.
+The script contains the function CreatePowtexTree() that is loaded into ROOT and executed:

+	% root -l
+	root[0] .L CreatePowtexTree.C            (load script)
+	root[1] CreatePowtexTree()               (execute function)

+	       *...........it creates the root tree........*

+	root[..] .q                              (type .q to exit ROOT)

+If you want to check the content of the *powtex.root* file:

+	% root -l powtex.root
+	root[0] .ls                        (to list the content of the rootfile) root[1] powtex_ev->Show(10)        (show content of entry #10 of the root tree powtex_ev)

+	       ======> EVENT:10
+ 		tof             = 47027165
+		step_no         = 8
+ 		coat            = 10
+ 		ss_no           = 7
+ 		sec_no          = 1
+ 		module          = 30
+ 		seg             = 2
+ 		voxel           = 3728
+ 		scopy           = 2
+ 		energy          = 0.184066
+ 		weight          = 4.576e-07
+ 		posx            = -512.962
+ 		posy            = 653.351
+ 		posz            = -441.021

+	root[..] .q           (quit ROOT)

+The script *ReadLookupTable.C* reads in the voxel lookup table generated during the execution of the code and creates the rootfile powtex_lookup that contains a root tree in which the entries are the individual detector voxels.
+This script is executed in the same way as the previous one.

+The script *analysis_powtex.C* reads in the powtex.root and powtex_lookup.root files.
+This script does several things:
+	- it uses the ID of the detection voxel (information stored in the 'voxel'-branch of the *powtex_ev* tree) and generates the wire and the strip numbers corresponding to that specific voxel.
+	- it uses the position and TOF information for each detected neutron to calculate the distance from the sample (variable *rad*), the 2theta and phi angles and the wavelength and d_spacing.
+	- it creates a new root tree *powtex_new* which contains the same branches as the old data tree *powtex_ev* plus a few new branches storing the information on the wire and strip numbers, wavelength, 2theta, phi, d_spacing, etc.
+	- it loops over all neutron events stored in the *powtex_new* tree and for each neutron event it finds the center of the voxel, information which is stored in the powtex_lookup.root file.
+This information is saved in the powtex_new_cal.root file, which will contain the powtex_new_cal *tree friend* (read here the concept of *tree friend* https://root.cern/root/htmldoc/guides/users-guide/Trees.html#example-3-adding-friends-to-trees).
+The tree friend *powtex_new_cal* has the same number of entries as the event data tree *powtex_new*.
+The branches of the tree friend can be easily accessed like any other branch of the *powtex_new* event tree after being opened with the help of the 'AddFriend' method:

+	% root -l powtex.root
+	root[0] powtex_new->AddFriend("powtex_new_cal","powtex_new_cal.root")
+	root[1] powtex_new->Draw("nposx")                  (it draws the histogram containing the x-pos data of all detected neutrons) root[2] powtex_new->Draw("n_voxel")                  (it draws the histogram containing the x-coordinates of the voxel centers for all detected neutrons)

+A list of ROOT commands that are often used to plot and analyze the ROOT data files generated by the code is included at the end of the analysis_powtex.C script.